PacificNt/Financial-Insights-from-Bank-Statement/README.md

-- Details on Banking fees of the month of June
+- Details on Banking fees of the month of June.